Palm Court, An Afternoon Tea Venue On The Square

 And if I ate nothing else following that, I would have been fine.

 The coffee lover in me begrudgingly overlooked the coffee menu for a pot of oolong.
-If when it comes to tea your palate prefers a more smooth and delicate experience, then I would recommend oolong.
+If your palate prefers a more smooth and delicate experience when it comes to tea, then I would recommend this one.

 Afternoon Tea, it's in the name and then so much more at the Palm Court.
 The elegant surroundings, knots of chilled conversation and yes, some stand out sandwiches.

 Sandwiches of goats curd - so fresh and fluffed with fig mustard in onion bread.
 Double the portion?
 Yes, please.
 However, I may be a tad bit biased, even when my love of it is unrequited.
 Smoked trout, fennel and apple, sandwiched nicely between slices of beetroot bread - a close silver medal.
 Because what is afternoon tea without a fish filling.